 Social enterprise is a descriptive term for a range of businesses prioritising social goals, rather than a legal form in itself.
 In the Australian context, social enterprises take on a range of organisational legal structures, making it difficult to distinguish them from other organisations.
-Social Traders has developed a rigorous and flexible process whereby we certify social enterprises that meet the social enterprise definition.
-This definition is based on Australia’s landmark research Finding Australia’s Social Enterprise Sector (FASES) conducted in 2010 and 2016 and benchmarked against international standards.
+Social Traders has developed a definition based on Australia’s landmark research Finding Australia’s Social Enterprise Sector (FASES) conducted in 2010 and 2016 and benchmarked against international standards:

 Social enterprise resources

 Social Startup Studio